ixd-teaching/body-detection/README.md

 })
 ~~~

-The list of bodies is accessible from e.detail.bodies and is of class 'Bodies'
+The list of bodies is accessible from e.detail.bodies and is of class 'Bodies'.

 Bodies.getNumOfBodies() returns the number of bodies detected.

-Bodies.getBodyAt(index) retrieves a particular body of the class 'Body'
+Bodies.getBodyAt(index) retrieves a particular body of the class 'Body'.

 A particular body part can be retrieved by calling Body.bodyPart(bodyPartName).
 If we want to retrieve data for the right knee, we can write: